hive-engine/nitrous/src/app/help/en/glossary.md

 #### Market Capitalization:
 The dollar value of the outstanding share.
 This is determined by taking the share price and multiplying it by the shares outstanding.
 Market capitalization is used to determine company size.

+#### Margin:
+A cash reserve within a brokerage account needed to open or maintain a position.

 #### Maturity Date:
 The date when a financial instrument is paid off.
 It applies to bonds and CDs.
 The instrument comes due and payable on that date.

 ## <span id="n">N</span>

+#### New York Trading Session:
+The New York trading session opens at 8:00am EST and closes at 5:00pm EST and includes the major trading time period for the DOW Jones, Nasdaq, Russell 2000 and the S&P 500.

+#### NIFTY 50:
+A stock index in India that representing the 50 of Indian's top public companies in 13 sectors.

+#### Nikkei 225:
+A stock market index for the Tokyo Stock Exchange (TSE) that represents the top 225 top-rated Japanese companies.

+#### Negative Divergence:
+Occurs in an uptrend when the price action makes higher highs, but an oscillating indictor such as the RSI or MACD is making lower lows.

 <hr>

 ## <span id="o">O</span>

+#### Option Contract:
+A contract that give a trader/investor the right, but not the obligation to buy or sell an asset at a predetermined price over a certain period of time.

+#### The Oprah Effect:
+Refers to the boost in sales that followed an endorsement on The Oprah Winfrey Show back in days.

+#### Payout ratio:
+This ratio compares the dividend to earnings and gives an idea of how sustainable the dividend is.
+If the payout ratio is low (say 33% or below), the dividend should be pretty secure, if the payout ratio is high (say 66% or above) start getting some answers, but if the payout ratio is above 100%, expect the dividend to be cut.

 <hr>

 ## <span id="p">P</span>

+#### Price In Point (PIP):
+A measurement that represents the change in price between two currencies.

+#### Price To Earnings Ratio:
+Also known as the p/e ratio, is fast way to determine the valuation of a stock, relative to its peers.

+#### Put Option:
+The right, but not the obligation to sell 100 shares of an asset at a specified price within a specified time frame.

 <hr>